|The Public Paperfolding History Project

 According to information received from Koshiro Hatori diagrams for the Tematebako first appear in 'Origami (Part 2)' by Isao Honda, which was published in Japan in 1932.

 Diagrams also appear in Isao Honda's 'World of Origami' (Japan Publications ISBN 0-87040-383-4 published in 1965) where it is called the 'Cubical Box'.

 In Western Europe / USA

-Diagrams appear in 'Houdini's Paper Magic', which was published by E P Dutton and Company of New York in 1922, unfder the title of 'Japanese Hexagon Puzzle Box'.
+Diagrams for a cuboctahedral design of similar construction appear in 'Houdini's Paper Magic', which was published by E P Dutton and Company of New York in 1922, under the title of 'Japanese Hexagon Puzzle Box'.

-Diagrams also appear in 'Paper Toy Making' by Margaret Campbell, which was first published by Sir Isaac Pitman and Sons Ltd in London, probably in 1937, although both the Foreword and Preface are dated 1936, which argues that the book was complete at that date, under the title 'The Harlequin Stamp Box'.
-Here, the Menko are referred to as 'Envelopes'.
+Diagrams also appear in 'Paper Toy Making' by Margaret Campbell, which was first published by Sir Isaac Pitman and Sons Ltd in London, probably in 1937, although both the Foreword and Preface are dated 1936 (which argues that the book was complete at that date) under the title 'The Harlequin Stamp Box'.
+Here, the Thread Containers are referred to as 'Envelopes'.
 The name Stamp Box derives from the idea that the 'Envelopes' might be used to hold stamps rather than thread.